 Most shops in Geneva open on Monday to Wednesday from 9am to 6:30pm while on Thursday shops close at 9pm.
 On Friday stores are open from 9am to 7:30pm.
 Shops open at 9am and close at 6pm on Saturdays and are closed on Sundays.
 The VAT in Geneva is 7.6 percent and can be reclaimed by non-Swiss visitors for single items purchased for a minimum of CHF 400, as long as the goods are exported within 30 days.

 Public transport in Geneva consists of a very dependable network that includes trams, buses, some trains and even the yellow taxi boats that cross the lake.
 The excellent bus and tram network operates from about 5am to midnight with a night bus service running on weekends.
 Tickets must be pre-purchased and validated on boarding; however, tourists should receive a Geneva Transport Card from their hotel or hostel, allowing for unlimited free use of public transport.
 If there is no hurry, it is cheaper and more practical to walk or cycle.
-From mid-April to mid-October city bicycles can be borrowed from Geneve Roule outside the main train station free of charge.
+From mid-April to mid-October city bicycles can be borrowed from Geneve Roule outside the main train station free of charge for four hours.
 Taxis are plentiful but generally an expensive means of transport.
 Driving in the city is not recommended as parking is very difficult, though to tour around Lake Geneva, hiring a car is the most practical way to get around.

 Sightseeing in Geneva offers something for everyone, with historic, cultural, religious and natural attractions galore, all within or very near to the city and best visited during the summer months.